pranshulmashta/SQL/README.md

 # SQL
 Practice Projects.
-yet to fgure out how to do it.
+Yet to fgure out how to do it.